|

 dimensions when the real universe has only three spatial dimensions

-Lest my fellow travelers become weary along this road of a failing
+Lest my fellow travelers become weary along this road of

-definitive resolutions for all the mysteries being encountered are
+and definitive resolutions for all the mysteries being encountered are

 available.
 Remember the fork in the road described earlier.
 There lies